 “Today I am standing up for the lives of all Montanans and making a commitment to aim Montana toward zero deaths and injuries on our highways.
 One life lost to a crash is one too many,” Tooley said.
 “It’s a huge effort, but the Department of Transportation and our partners are united in our mission to save lives on Montana roads.”

-MDT reports that in the last 10 years 2,309 people died in vehicle crashes on Montana roadways, 492 of which were 18- to 25-year-olds — the age group with the highest fatality crash rate.
+MDT reported that in the last 10 years 2,309 people died in vehicle crashes on Montana roadways, 492 of which were 18- to 25-year-olds — the age group with the highest fatality crash rate.

 “Imagine if all the students today at Park High School in Livingston were taken from their community,” Tooley said.
 “That’s how many 18- to 25-year-olds we’ve lost in a decade, and it’s simply not okay for our state to lose lives to something that could have been prevented.”

 Reaching Montana’s young drivers will be key in eliminating deaths, Tooley explained.
-MDT reports that 85 percent of those 18- to 25-year-old fatalities in the last 10 years involved a crash with an impaired driver or occupants who were either not wearing their seat belts or wearing them incorrectly.
+MDT reported that 85 percent of those 18- to 25-year-old fatalities in the last 10 years involved a crash with an impaired driver or occupants who were either not wearing their seat belts or wearing them incorrectly.

 Four Emphasis Areas